Using Third-Party Solar Panels With a Goal Zero Yeti Power Station

 The adapter you need to connect most third-party solar panels to a Yeti power station is either this Anderson adapter or this 8mm adapter.
 Which one depends on if you want to use the APP or the 8mm input.
 Some Yetis only have the 8mm input.

 The biggest mistake you can do when connecting third party panels to your Yeti isn’t using the wrong adapter, but connecting a non-compatible panel, which means that it’s a panel rated above 22 VOC.
+The latest Yeti 1000X, 1500X, 3000X, and 6000X can handle up to 50V though.

 This rating can be found on a sticker on the panel itself, but also usually on the specific product page online.